yandex-load/volta/README.md

 * **source** (mandatory) - android device id
 * **unplug_type** - type of test execution, describes the way you do the tests on your phone
     * `auto`: disable battery charge (by software) or use special USB cord limiting charge over USB
-    * `manual`: disable phone from USB by your own hands during test exection and click your test
+    * `manual`: disable phone from USB with your bare hands during test exection and click your test
 * **lightning** - path to lightning application (used for synchronization)
 * **lightning_class** - lightning application class (how to run the app)
-* **test_apps** - list of apps will be installed to device for test
+* **test_apps** - list of apps that will be installed to device for test
-    * may be url, e.g. 'http://myhost.tld/path/to/file'
+    * may be an url, e.g. 'http://myhost.tld/path/to/file'
-    * may be path to file, e.g. '/home/users/netort/path/to/file.apk'
+    * may be a path to file, e.g. '/home/users/netort/path/to/file.apk'
 * **test_class** - app class for run_test() stage
 * **test_package** - app package for run_test() stage
 * **test_runner** - app runner for run_test() stage